Pandiagonal bimagic and trimagic squares

 2120 |

-The above Su Maoting's square of order 18 constructed in 2000 is a very interesting pandiagonal bimagic square with all its broken diagonals bimagic...
+The above square of order 18 constructed by Su Maoting in 2000 is a very interesting pandiagonal bimagic square with all its broken diagonals bimagic...
 BUT it is a non-normal magic square: it uses non-consecutive numbers.

-Six years later, in February 2006, Su Maoting was the first to succeed in constructing a normal pandiagonal bimagic square, using consecutive integers, and having all its broken diagonals bimagic.
+Six years later, in February 2006, Su Maoting was the first to succeed in constructing a normal pandiagonal bimagic square, using consecutive integers, with all its broken diagonals bimagic.
 A lot of people (including me...) thought that this problem was perhaps impossible.
-A difficult problem asked for more than one century.
+A difficult problem unsolved for more than one century.
 Congratulations!
 His square is of order 32.
-Su Maoting, 45 years old, is living in Fujian province, China.
+Su Maoting, 45 years old, lives in Fujian province, China.
 He works in an automobile transport company.

 In February-April 2009, Li Wen, China, constructed other normal pandiagonal bimagic squares of bigger orders:

-and in February 2009, Li Wen was the first to succeed in constructing a non-normal pandiagonal TRImagic square, all its broken diagonals are trimagic.
-Its 156816 used integers are distinct but not consecutive: the biggest used integer is 278259381.
+and in February 2009, Li Wen was the first to succeed in constructing a non-normal pandiagonal TRImagic square, with all its broken diagonals trimagic.
+The 156816 integers used are distinct but not consecutive: the biggest integer is 278259381.
 And an incredible supplemental property: this is also a PENTAmagic square, meaning that its rows, columns and two main diagonals are magic up to the 5th power!!!
-Li Wen was already famous in constructing in 2003 a pentamagic square of order 729, which is still today the smallest known normal pentamagic square (see the multimagic records).
+Li Wen was already famous for constructing in 2003 a pentamagic square of order 729, which is still today the smallest known normal pentamagic square (see the multimagic records).

 Return to the home page http://www.multimagie.com